nathanstitt/modeled-mobx/README.md

-# Decorators for creating model relationships with mobx
+# Create model relationships with mobx

-modeled-mobx is a lightweight layer on top of mobx 6 to easily serialize and hydrate javascript classes from JSON
+modeled-mobx is a lightweight layer on top of MobX 6 to easily serialize and hydrate javascript classes to/from JSON

 ## Introduction

-modeled-mobx replaces mobx's `makeObservable` with a `modelize` function.  `modelize` adds a "field" and "model" property to configure the model's properties as observables that get and set their values when `serialize` and `hydrate` respectively are called.
+modeled-mobx replaces mobx's `makeObservable` with a `modelize` function.  `modelize` adds "field" and "model" properties to configure the model's fields as observables that get and set their values when `serialize` and `hydrate` respectively are called.

 It also includes a `field` and `model` decorator that can optionally be used instead of specifiying each property on the options passed to `modelize`